How to Use a Hole Saw Drill Bit: Speeds, Steps & Fixes

 What Exactly is a Hole Saw?

-At its heart, a hole saw is a specialized drill bit designed to cut large-diameter holes.
-Think of it like a powerful, cylindrical saw blade that attaches to your drill.
+Think of it like a powerful, cylindrical hole saw that attaches to your drill.
 It has a toothed edge that rotates to bore through materials like wood, plastic, metal, and even thin masonry.

 Anatomy of a Hole Saw